Achronus/ai-experiments/experiments/README.md

 Here's a breakdown of each folder and file in this directory:

 - `config/` - a folder for external configuration settings like loading `YAML` files.
-- `lcm/` - a folder dedicated to the Large Concept Model (LCM).
+- `lcm/` - a folder for the Large Concept Model (LCM).
-- `sonar/` - a folder dedicated to the SONAR model.
+- `sonar/` - a folder for the SONAR model.
+- `linear/` - houses components for `Linear` layers.
 - `activation.py` - contains components for activation functions, such as the `ActivationEnum` and `ActivationTypeLiteral`.
-- `linear.py` - houses components for the `LinearProjection` layer.
+- `weight.py` - functions for customizable weight initialization, specifically for `Linear` layers.